Why build it?

 Interoperation of services can be organized in several ways (communication patterns):

 - Remote (Procedure) Call or RPC — the synchronous pattern when one party is calling another then waiting for an answer before continue.
-No matter if the message is stored intermediately or not.
+No matter if a message is stored intermediately or not.
 No matter is there asynchronous protocol or direct communication underneath.
 The fact that the calling party depends on an answer makes this communication pattern synchronous.

 - Asynchronous messaging — one party sends something to the other without the need for an answer to continue (fire and forget).
 The message is stored until the receiver takes it (otherwise communication become synchronous).